curvegrid/go-ethereum-wiki/Contracts-and-Transactions.md

 When this transaction gets included in a block, somewhere on a lucky miner's computer, 6 will get multiplied by 7, with the result ignored.

+# Example script

+The example script below demonstrates most features discussed in this tutorial.
+You can run it with the [JSRE](https://github.com/ethereum/go-ethereum/wiki/JavaScript-Console) as `geth js script.js 2>>geth.log`

 ```js
 // assume an existing unlocked primary account
 primary = eth.accounts[0];